Wyoming is using two options for high school equivalency testing, the GED and HiSET exams.

 Try to find a good test-taking strategy.
 As many GED and most HiSET questions are multiple-choice, you need to practice this kind of test and find a way to come up with the right answers.
 Your confidence will boost, as will your scores.

-When you fail to know an answer, there is no need for panic.
+When you fail to know an answer, there is no need to panic.
 Just think of the strategies you learned while preparing for the GED or HiSET exam.
 The GED exam has done away with a lot of multiple-choice questions in favor of essay-style answering.

 How to register for the GED test